infinum/wordpress-handbook/Development environment setup/WSL Setup.md

 Then in the Powershell run `wsl --shutdown` and restart the WSL2.

-Additionally, you may need to run the powershell as an admin and type the following commands
+Additionally, you may need to run PowerShell as an admin and type the following commands:

 ```bash
 Set-NetAdapterAdvancedProperty -InterfaceDescription 'Hyper-V Virtual Ethernet Adapter' -DisplayName 'Large Send Offload Version 2 (IPv6)' -DisplayValue 'Disabled' -IncludeHidden